kafeindev/social-app/README.md

    ```

 3. **Set up environment variables:**
-   Create a `.env` file in the root directory and add necessary environment variables.
-(See `.env.example` for required variables)
+   Create `.env` files in the following directories:
+   - `apps/api/.env`
+   - `packages/database/.env`

+   Copy the contents from `.env.example` and fill in the values.

 4. **Set up Prisma:**
    ```bash